AyrtonB/JAPSI/site/content/contact/_index.md

   - heading: Email
     text: info@japrofessionalservices.com
 ---
-Please get in touch to find out more about the areas we work in and how we can deliver value to your business, we look forward to speaking with you.
+Please get in touch to find out more about the areas we work in and how we can deliver value to your business.
+We look forward to speaking with you.